OMAM_v5_Splash_NoBG.png

 Turn Structure

-Each round of gameplay is divided into Attacking and Defending turns played simultaneously.
-When one player is attacking, the other is defending.
+Each round of gameplay is divided into attacking and defending turns played simultaneously.
+At the end of the turn, play alternates clockwise.

-In 3+ player battles, any player that is not the lead player is considered defending.
+In 2 player matches, one player is attacking, while the other is defending.
+In 3+ player matches, any player that is not the attacking player is defending.

 Turn Phases

 Attackers and defenders progress through a linear series of phases during their turn.
-At the end of the turn, play alternates clockwise.

 Draw Phase